ORB: An Open Radio Buoy for Coastal Water Measurements: Data Transmission Protocol

 The protocol ensures that the buoy will not try to send any data (which is then, upon successful transmission, deleted from system memory) unless it has received a recent confirmation of having a base station within listening range.
 The transmitted data are encoded as a raw byte array before transmission to minimize the amount of data needed to transmit a single measurement.
+In the case of a message getting lost in transmission, the measurement data are still stored in the onboard SD card of the buoy.